aleck156/CompTIA_NET/8_Routing.md

           - BGP
             - Border Gateway Protocol
             - uses the number of autonomous system hops instead of router hops
+            - backbone of the internet
+            - widespread utilization
+            - route believability
+              - if a route has a lower administrative distance (AD), the route is more believable
       - link state
         - link speed, and how quick the route is
         - bandwidth is king